-Chewing is a common complaint among those caring for dogs younger than one year old.
+Puppy chewing is a common complaint among those caring for dogs younger than one-year-old.
 Part investigation, part teething, and all fun, chewing is a rewarding activity for dogs, and rewarding activities are likely to be repeated.
-But with a combination of positive reward-based training and chewing-management methods, pet parents can keep prevent inappropriate chewing.
+But with a combination of positive reward-based training and chewing-management methods, pet parents can stop puppy chewing.

 It is possible to get through this difficult stage without major losses.
 The first step is to create a safe haven for your puppy.
 A dog crate or small, carefully dog-proofed area will do.
 When dog-proofing an area, get down at puppy eye level to scope out potential problems.
 Electrical wires, drapery cords, and curling wallpaper corners will jump out at you from this vantage point.
 When you cannot supervise your puppy, place her in her safe haven with an approved yummy chew toy, such as a rubber toy stuffed with kibbles or treats.